Getting the Nose You Want

 During your initial consultation, you will discuss your expectations for your nose surgery.
 Dr. Saltz will see if your expectations are in line with the procedure.
 The two of you will also discuss your options for your surgery.

-There are four different options for cosmetic nose surgery.
+There are three different options for cosmetic nose surgery.
 Each procedure has different characteristics that make it right for certain scenarios.

 Open — In open rhinoplasty a small incision is made across the columella (the small strip of skin between the nostrils), then the skin is lifted off the tip of the nose, allowing the underlying bone and cartilage to be shaped very precisely.
 After this is done, the skin and tissue is re-draped over the structure of the nose.
 This option leaves a small, almost unnoticeable scar underneath the nose.